Ironclad Alternatives

 Migration steps

-1. Schedule call with LinkSquares (8-12 weeks discovery).
+1. Schedule a LinkSquares demo (8-12 weeks discovery for full-lifecycle scopes).

-2. Configure Analyze plus Finalize plus integrations.
+2. Configure Analyze plus Finalize plus your Salesforce-DocuSign-Box integrations.

-3. Migrate Ironclad contract repository plus templates.
+3. Migrate the Ironclad repository plus any custom contract templates.

 Paid plans from $3,000.00/mo